-[Section 87 amended by No. 58 of 1995 s.
+[Section 87 amended: No. 58 of 1995 s.
 96; No. 55 of 2004 s.
 1156(3).]

 88. Order to make or pursue insurance claim

 Where, pursuant to an application by a proprietor for an order under this section, the State Administrative Tribunal considers that the strata company for the scheme to which the application relates has unreasonably refused to make or pursue an insurance claim in respect of damage to a building or any other property insured by the strata company under Part IV, the State Administrative Tribunal may order the strata company to make or pursue the claim.